Police, BJP charge Greta Thunberg of conspiring to defame India

 The police took cognizance of a toolkit document found on a social media handle that allegedly liked to a Khalistani group that indicates execution of a conspiracy behind the January 26 violence.

-Briefing reporters, Special Police Commissioner Praveer Ranjan said that preliminary inquiries have revealed that more than 300 social-media handles are being used to push “hateful and malicious” content by some organisations and individuals who have vested interest in spreading disaffection and ill-will against the Government of India.
+Briefing reporters, Special Police Commissioner Praveer Ranjan said that preliminary inquiries have revealed that more than 300 social media handles are being used to push hateful and malicious content by some organisations and individuals who have vested interest in spreading disaffection and ill-will against the Government.

 The police have registered a case under section 124-A amounting to sedition, 153-A amounting to promoting enmity between different groups, 153 and 120-B amounting to criminal conspiracy in the IPC.